github/codeql/docs/codeql/codeql-language-guides/functions-in-python.rst

    where f.getName().matches("get%")
    select f, "This is a function called get..."

-➤ `See this in the query console on LGTM.com <https://lgtm.com/query/669220031/>`__.
 This query typically finds a large number of results.
 Usually, many of these results are for functions (rather than methods) which we are not interested in.

 Finding all methods called "get..."
 -----------------------------------